prabinKshrestha/prabin-portfolio/src/public-site/posts/apache-kafka-concepts.md

 - You cannot change the offset even if data is auto deleted, it just keeps on increasing
 - Order is guaranteed within the partition.
 Data across the partitions does not gurantee the order.

+### Topic Replication
+- it is suggested to have topic replication greater than 1, basically 2 or 3
+- even if one broker breaks down, other broker can still serve the data
+- replication happens at partition level
+- one main is called leader while other are called in-sync replicas (ISR)
+- producer only connects to the leader partition
+- consumer connects to leader by default but after 2.4 version of Kafka, consumer can configured to connect to the closest replica which improves latency
+- if broker 100, 101, and 103, and there is a Topic A. A-P01, A-P02 are two partitions of the topic.
+If replication is 2, then it can replicate the data like following, where l is leader and r is replica:
+    - Broker 100 => A-P01 (l)
+    - Broker 101 => A-P01 (r), A-P02 (l)
+    - Broker 102 => A-P02 (r)
+- In above example, if Broker 101 is dead, then 100 and 102 can still server the data for partition 1 and 2.
+Remember that data is at partition level

+**Durability**
+- if replication factor is 3, then kafka can withstand 2 server loss
+- so for N factor, N-1 server loss

 ## Producers